-THE GOOD: Simmons innerspring mattresses (Beautyrest & Beautysleep models) are widely available and come in a variety of firmness and comfort levels to suit personal preference.
-Pocketed coils provide above-average motion isolation and couple friendliness.
+THE GOOD: Simmons innerspring mattresses are widely available and come in a variety of firmness and comfort levels to suit personal preference.
+Pocketed coils provide somewhat above-average motion isolation and couple friendliness.

 THE BAD: The mattresses have questionable durability / longevity due to sagging and compression – as do innerspring beds in general.

-In addition, Simmons' Better Business Bureau rating tends to fluctuate more than the rating of other major mattress manufacturers.
+In addition, Simmons' Better Business Bureau rating tends to fluctuate more than the ratings of other major mattress manufacturers.